Eleanor McMain: Career

 Expansion of Kingsley House necessitated fund-raising efforts.
 McMain organized fund-raising by members of Kingsley House, and she garnered funds from benefactors, most notably New Orleans benefactor Frank Williams who donated $300,000 to the settlement house.
 Additionally, the New Orleans States newspaper ran a special edition in 1922 to benefit Kingsley House.

 McMain had presence nationally and internationally.
 She was active in the National Federation of Settlement and Neighborhood Centers, serving on its board of directors for six years.
 McMain was a member of the executive committee of the National Institute of Social Science.
 Through these connections, she relocated to Paris, France, for a year to help establish the L'Accueil Franco-Americain, a Parisian settlement house, founded by J. Catlin-Tauffleib, the American wife of a French General.
 This Parisian settlement house was located on the rue du Pré-St. Gervais, 40 bis, 19 ième arrondissement (Belleville), where she replicated many of her efforts at the Kingsley House in New Orleans.
 After a year, she returned to New Orleans.
 However, in its first 10 years, the L'Accueil Franco-Americain served approximately 70,000 people, an indication of its success.

-Soon after returning to the United States, her health declined, and she died in 1934, at home at Kingsley House, from heart disease complicated by hypertension.
+Soon after returning to the United States, her health declined, and she died on May 12, 1934, aged 66, at home at Kingsley House, from heart disease complicated by hypertension.
 There were funeral services at Kingsley House and in Baton Rouge followed by final interment at the cemetery in Baton Rouge.
 Her funeral services were conducted by both a minister and a rabbi.